Court docs: Man left woman to die from overdose in alley, didn’t report death - NewsBreak

 He now faces charges.

 Stephen Robinson, 22, has been formally charged with failure to report human remains, a Class A misdemeanor.
-The charges stem from Williams’ death; investigators said Robinson never contacted authorities to report it.Family’s pursuit of justice, cell phone data lead to charges in Indy man’s fatal overdose
+The charges stem from Williams’ death; investigators said Robinson never contacted authorities to report it.Indiana jail officer arrested in improper use of Taser incident

 Instead, he left her inside a hot car for two days before removing her body from the vehicle, according to court documents.
 A family member said the damage to her body was so significant, she’d had to have a closed-casket funeral.